Mugishaa77/wireframing/README.md

 Figma supports both low-fidelity and high-fidelity wireframes, making it flexible for early sketches and polished layouts.
 Its drag-and-drop UI elements, layout grids, and vector tools speed up the wireframing process significantly.

+## 💡 Benefits of Wireframing in Software Development

+Wireframing is more than a design tool — it plays a critical role in the software development process by aligning the team’s vision and improving workflow efficiency.

+### 🎯 Guides the Design Process
+Wireframes serve as a visual blueprint that outlines how a system should function and look.
+This helps designers, developers, and stakeholders stay aligned from the beginning.

+**Example:**
+By showing where each feature (like a login form or navigation menu) will appear, wireframes help developers understand layout logic before any code is written.

+### 🤝 Enhances Team Communication
+Wireframes act as a shared reference point that bridges the gap between designers, developers, and non-technical stakeholders.
+They clarify abstract ideas into concrete visual plans.

+**Example:**
+Instead of discussing vague ideas like “put a button somewhere,” teams can refer to a wireframe that shows *exactly* where the button goes and what it should do.

+### 🧪 Identifies Usability Issues Early
+By focusing on structure and flow, wireframes can highlight potential user experience problems before development begins.

+**Example:**
+A wireframe may reveal that a multi-step form feels too long, prompting changes that improve usability before time is spent coding it.

+### ⏱️ Saves Time and Resources
+Catching issues during the wireframing stage avoids costly revisions during development or post-launch.

+**Example:**
+Realizing during wireframing that users can't easily find the “Checkout” button allows the team to fix it early—without rewriting frontend code later.

+---

+Wireframing ensures that everyone involved — from designers to developers — shares a clear, user-centered vision before the real work begins.